International Home Foods: History

 The company was founded in November 1996 when American Home Products spun off its food business, American Home Foods, which was acquired by private equity firm Hicks, Muse, Tate & Furst and C. Dean Metropoulos & Co. and renamed International Home Foods.
 The latter paid US$1.2 billion to acquire 80% of IHF.
 Dean Metropoulos became chairman and CEO following the acquisition.

-In July 1997, IHF acquired Bumble Bee Seafoods out of bankruptcy protection for US$163 million plus assumption of debt.
+In July 1997, IHF acquired Bumble Bee Seafoods out of bankruptcy protection for US$163 million plus the assumption of debt.
 IHF went public in November 1997 and subsequently made a number of acquisitions in quick succession.

 In March 1998 it acquired private-label foods producer Grist Mill Co. for US$100 million, then bought Canadian canned meat and stew producer Puritan from Unilever subsidiary Lipton for US$39 million followed by canned soup and pasta producer Venice Maid, and in August bought Libby's canned meat business from Nestlé for US$126 million.

 Following poor stock performance in 1998, its price dropping by over two-thirds in six months, IHF began looking for a buyer.
 The company's valuation issues were largely caused by investor disinterest in a company with such widely diversified brands.
 In December 1998, ConAgra offered IHF $20 per share but IHF rejected the offer as too low.
-This was followed by multiple negotiations with other companies over an 18 month period, none of which materialized.
+This was followed by multiple negotiations with other companies over an 18-month period, none of which materialized.

 The company bought Canadian canned seafood brands Clover Leaf and Paramount in 1999 from George Weston Ltd. and later that year raised US$9.6 million in 1999 with its sale of the Polaner fruit spreads brand to B&G Foods.
 Despite its lackluster stock performance, by 2000 the company had grown to annual sales of about US$2.2 billion.

 IHF was finally acquired in June 2000 by ConAgra Foods in a US$2.9 billion deal, $2 per share higher than ConAgra's initial 1998 offer.
 Much of the former IHF operation was integrated into ConAgra's Irvine, California-based ConAgra Grocery Products division.